JetBrains/intellij-platform-gradle-plugin/CONTRIBUTING.md

-# Contributing to the Gradle IntelliJ Plugin
+# Contributing to the IntelliJ Platform Gradle Plugin

-There are many ways to contribute to the Gradle IntelliJ Plugin project, and each of them is valuable to us.
+There are many ways to contribute to the IntelliJ Platform Gradle Plugin project, and each of them is valuable to us.
 Every submitted feedback, issue, or pull request is highly appreciated.

 ## Issue Tracker